The Rise of AI Writing Keyboards in 2026: Grammar Fix on the Go

 Transparent policies: Look for keyboards with clear privacy policies that explain exactly what data gets collected and why.

-I was skeptical too at first.
+I was skeptical initially.
 I work with confidential client information, so I did extensive research before trusting an AI keyboard.
-What convinced me was learning that processing happens locally for most features, and when cloud processing is needed, it's anonymized and encrypted.
+What convinced me was the 2025-2026 shift to local processing.
+Modern smartphones now have dedicated neural processing units powerful enough to run sophisticated language models entirely on-device.
+When cloud processing is needed for advanced features, it's anonymized, encrypted, and processed in secure enclaves with zero data retention.

 Questions to ask before choosing an AI keyboard: